 A Couple of Retirement Risks That Are Out of Your Control … But You Can Still Plan for Them

 That brings us to our fourth factor that is more important than rate of return, and that’s time.
 You can look at time in two ways.
-You can say, “How much time do I have until I retire? or How much time do I have to let my wealth accumulate?”
+One mindset is “How much time do I have until I retire?” or “How much time do I have to let my wealth accumulate?”
 The other way to look at time is, “How much time do I have after I stop working until I pass on?”

 Planning for a Longer Life Expectancy